Towards Neural Scaling Laws on Graphs: Conclusions

 \section{Conclusions}

 In this work, we take the first step to investigate neural scaling laws on graphs.
 In particular, we focus on two basic forms of neural scaling laws: the model scaling law and the data scaling law.
 We first verify the formulations that can describe both scaling behaviors in the graph domain.
 For the model scaling law, we identify and investigate some graph-specific phenomena, revealing different observations from CV and NLP domains.
 For the data scaling law, we reform it by adopting the number of edges as the data metric and extend the reformed version to node classification and link prediction tasks.
-Our findings shed light on the scaling behaviors of deep graph models and can provide valuable instructions for developing large graph models.
+With more attention has been attracted to the graph foundation models~\cite{mao2024graph,liu2023one,huang2024prodigy, galkin2023towards}, our findings shed light on the scaling behaviors of deep graph models and can provide valuable instructions for developing large graph models.

 \textbf{Limitations.} Next, we discuss the limitations of this work, which could be further explored as future works.
-(1) There is no large graph dataset of similar sizes as the large CV or NLP datasets.
-We conduct our experiments on the largest academic graph datasets that we can attain.
+(1) There is no large graph dataset as large as CV or NLP datasets.
+We conduct our experiments on the largest graph datasets that we can attain in academics.
+Even though, this initial study is still meaningful.
+Only after the data scaling law on graphs has been verified, more efforts would be made to construct larger graph datasets, and the experience from this work could also be used to guide the process.
+For instance, Tang et al~\cite{Wenzhuo} adapt the data scaling scaling perspective and improve the crosse-domain graph learning performance by generating synthetic graph data for training by diffusion.
 (2) Since there has not been a well-established pretraining task for graph learning, we limit our investigation to the supervised learning on graphs.
 (3) In our exploration, we assume that all node~(edge) features are in a unified feature space.
 We do not consider heterogeneous feature problems in this work.